-SUPERIOR ROSEWOOD, MAHOGANY,

-AND WALNUT FURNITURE,

-JUST received at WALL'S cheap House Furnishing Warercoms, on Seventh street, opposite the National Intelligencer office, among which may be Rosewood, Mahogany, and Walnut Tete-a-Tete and Sofas, in hair, cloth, and brocatolle, in great vari-
+SUPERIOR ROSEWOOD, MAHOGANY AND WALNUT FURNITURE, T received at WALL'S cheap House Furnishing Warerooms, on Seventh street, opposite the nal Intelligencer office, among which may be ewood, Mahogany, and Walnut Tete-a-Tete and ofas, in hair, cloth, and brocatelle, in great variety; Easy Chairs, Arm Chairs, and Rockers to ma

-Sofas, in hair, cloth, and brocatelle, in great variety; Eary Chairs, Arm Chairs, and Rockers to match; Maghogany, Walnut, French, and Cottage Bodstoads; Walnut and Mahogany Etageros; Cabinets and Whatnots; Mahogany and Walnut marble-top and plain Bureaus; Mahogany, Walnut, and Maple Wardrobes; Feather Beds, hair and shuck Mattresses; Handsome gilt and Mahogany Mirrors; And a very large and general assortment of all kinds of goods necessary for furnishing, to which the attention of those furnishing is respectfully invited.
+Easy Chairs, Arm Chairs, and Rockers to match; Maghogany, Walnut, French, and Cettago Bedsteads; Walnut and Mahogany Etageres; Cabinets and Whatnots; Mahogany and Walnut marble top and plain Bureaus; Mahogany, Walnut, and Maple Wardrobes; Foather Beds, bair and shuck Mattresses; Handsome gilt and Mahogany Mirrors; And a very large and general assortment of all kinds of goods necessary for furnishing, to which the attention of those furnishing is respectfully invited.
 Call and examine before purchasing elsewhere.
 All of which will be sold very low at WALL'S House Furnishing Warerooms, on Seventh street, opposite Intelligencer office.